 But there are pros and cons to everything.
 One disadvantage is that you may lose the benefits you get with your current loans, like interest rate discounts or loan cancellation benefits.
 Also, if you’re paying your current loans with an income-driven repayment plan, or if you’ve made qualifying payments toward Public Service Loan Forgiveness, you may lose credit for those payments upon consolidating.

-How you can have your student loans forgiven.
+Learn how you can have your student loans forgiven.

-For those who want to consolidate federal and private loans, or have federal loans that don’t qualify for the Direct Consolidation Loan, student loan refinancing is another way to combine multiple loans into one.
+For those who want to consolidate federal and private loans or have federal loans that don’t qualify for the Direct Consolidation Loan, student loan refinancing is another way to combine multiple loans into one.
 However, instead of doing this through the U.S. Department of Education, you would do this through a private lender.

 The benefits?
 In addition to one monthly payment, refinancing can lower your interest rate.
 Most lenders offer both variable and fixed rates.
 If you have good credit and a steady income, or can co-sign with someone with good credit and a steady income, you could qualify for low rates.

 Like consolidating through the Direct Consolidation Loan, consolidating by refinancing allows you to change your repayment plan.
-You can choose to repay them faster with higher monthly payments, or take a longer period of time with lower monthly payments.
+You can choose to repay them faster with higher monthly payments or take a longer period of time with lower monthly payments.

-When considering student loan refinancing as an option, be sure to compare offers from private lenders.
+When weighing student loan refinancing as an option, be sure to compare offers from private lenders.
 Some may offer options such as deferment, forbearance or flexible repayment to help out during those tough times, when an income-driven repayment plan would’ve come in handy.

 You’re eligible to consolidate your student loans after you graduate, leave school or drop below half-time enrollment.